d-kilc/graphql-starter-kit/README.md

 # GraphQL

 ## schema.graphql
 This is where you will define your desired schema.
-Each field in the schema must have a corresponding resolver (defined in /src/index.js).
+Each field in the schema must have a corresponding resolver (defined in /src/resolvers/).

 'Query' and 'Mutation' are called root types.
-If a root field is of a user-defined type (e.g., 'user()' must return an object of type User), then the flow is as follows:
+If a root field returns a user-defined type (e.g., 'user()' must return an object of type User), then the flow is as follows:
 * resolver for the root field is executed ('user(id: ID!): User')
 * an object of type User is returned
 * resolvers for the fields on the User object are executed